 If you remember nothing else from this guide, remember the signals.
 These are observable, in your own organization, over the next month.
 A person is operating at AI leverage if you can see at least one of them.

-If you’re looking at ROI charts, you will miss all six.
+If you’re looking at ROI charts, you will miss all seven.
 If you start looking for these in your weekly business reviews, you will find them within a week.

 Something to carry